giusguerrini/xwterm/doc/60-coding-conventions.md

 ### ...for C++ programmers

-### ...for programmes in `[ "Angular", "Electron", "React", "Vue"... ]`
+...under construction... this is the most difficult paragraph...

+### ...for Angular, Electron, React, etc... programmers
 You had a difficult childhood and learned early on how harsh life can be.
 Browsers were unreliable, ready to betray you at the first opportunity.
 `this` changed its meaning without any apparent reason.
 Features upon which you had built your applications were suddenly deprecated and killed.
+Even the few things in which you placed your trust - Adobe Flash, Microsoft Silverlight - have abandoned you.
 But you didn't surrender.
 You worked hard.
 You fought.
 And eventually, you made it.
 Now, you live in a stunning loft on the top floor of a building.
 What a wonderful skyline!

+You have unlimited power.
+You can create an entire portal in just a few lines.
+There is no convoluted business logic, no overly complicated DB report that you can't handle with just a few instructions.

 But don’t you feel a subtle uneasiness?
 A hint of dissatisfaction?

 Yes, your life is comfortable now, but you are losing the ability to enjoy simple things.
-Here's some advice for you: leave your loft for just one day, go down to the street.
-Feel the simple joy of growing a `<div>`, finding its handle with `document.getElementById`, changing its text color by setting its `style.color` member to `"red"`...
+Here's some advice for you: leave your loft for just one day and step out onto the street.
+Experience the simple joy of creating a `<div>`, giving it a name - you can't love anything if haven't given it a name -, seeing it run towards you, wagging his tail, when you call it with `document.getElementById`, changing its text color by setting its `style.color` property...

 ### ...for C programmers